Conjugation curvature for Cayley graphs: Abstract

 \section{Abstract}

-We introduce a notion of Ricci curvature for Cayley graphs that can be called medium-scale because it is neither infinitesimal nor asymptotic, but based on a chosen finite radius parameter.
-For this definition, abelian groups are identically flat, and in the other direction we show that $\kappa\equiv 0$ implies the group is virtually abelian.
-In right-angled Artin groups, the curvature is zero on central elements and negative otherwise.
-On the other hand, we find nilpotent, CAT(0), and hyperbolic groups with points of positive curvature.
-We study dependence on generators and behavior under embeddings.
+We introduce a notion of Ricci curvature for Cayley graphs that can be thought of as ``medium-scale" because it is neither infinitesimal nor asymptotic, but based on a chosen finite radius parameter.
+We argue that it gives the foundation for a definition of Ricci curvature well adapted to geometric group theory, beginning by observing that the sign can easily be characterized in terms of conjugation in the group.
+With this {\em conjugation curvature} $\kappa$, abelian groups are identically flat, and in the other direction we show that $\kappa\equiv 0$ implies the group is virtually abelian.
+Beyond that, $\kappa$ captures known curvature phenomena in right-angled Artin groups (including free groups) and nilpotent groups, and has a strong relationship to other group-theoretic notions like growth rate and dead ends.
+We study dependence on generators and behavior under embeddings, and close with directions for further development and study.